-- May not be aware that they have a specific difficulty (they can see the effects — something is hard to do, or other kids make fun of them, or adults get mad, but figuring out the cause is another story)
+- Kids may not be aware that they have a specific difficulty (they can see the effects — something is hard to do, or other kids make fun of them, or adults get mad, but figuring out the cause is another story)

-- Often do not know how to express the problems that they’re having (heck, how many adults do you know who can’t express the problems they’re having?)
+- Kids often do not know how to express the problems that they’re having (heck, how many adults do you know who can’t express the problems they’re having?)

-- Frequently, when they do know how to express it, are teased by other kids for doing so, or get told by adults to shush or stop being difficult or stop lying.
+- Kids, when they do know how to express it, are teased by other kids for doing so, or get told by adults to shush or stop being difficult or stop lying.